awsdocs/amazon-personalize-developer-guide/doc_source/aws-personalize-set-up-permissions.md

 **CloudWatchFullAccess Policy \(Optional\)**
 The `AmazonPersonalizeFullAccess` policy provides permissions to publish and list Amazon Personalize metrics in CloudWatch\.
 The `CloudWatchFullAccess` policy adds additional permissions, such as viewing metrics, displaying metric statistics, and setting metric based alarms\.
 For more information, see [Monitoring Amazon Personalize](personalize-monitoring.md)\.

+**Note**
+Because Amazon Personalize does not communicate with AWS VPCs, Amazon Personalize will be unable to interact with Amazon S3 buckets that only allow VPC access\.

 ## Creating an IAM Role<a name="set-up-create-role-with-permissions"></a>

 In the following procedure, you create an IAM role that allows Amazon Personalize to access your resources and perform tasks on your behalf\.